openfootball/openfootball.github.io/questions.md

 Thus, an idea (and goal) is to work on syncying the data (from Wikidata to `football.db` and from `football.db` to Wikidata).
 Still very early.
-If you're interested in making it happen or if you have any ideas, suggestions or insight, say hello on the [mailing list](http://groups.google.com/group/opensport).
+If you're interested in making it happen or if you have any ideas, suggestions or insight, say hello on the [forum / mailing list](http://groups.google.com/group/opensport).